momoka1926/ITM352_F21_repo/README.md

 Hi!

 This is Momoka Michimoto!
-I was born and raised in Japan, so I'm a Japanese.
+I was born and raised in Japan.
 I like Sushi and Soba noodles.